fabiangunzinger/blog/_posts/2021-03-27-vim-essentials.md

     change, so go in and out of insert mode strategically.

 - If you hit cursor keys more than 2 or 3 times, there is a better way.
 If you press backspace more than a couple times, there is a better way.
 If you perform the same change on several lines, there is a better way.

+# Approach to problem solving

+- Don't solve a problem unless I come across it frequently.

+- Check whether one of Tim Pope's plugins solves the problem (chances are oen of them does).

 # Modes